TedTschopp/tedt.org/_posts/blog-posts/2012-08-26-user-interfaces-in-2017-2.md

 Now lets say we decide on how we are going to do our address book.
 I really don't care what you came up with as your decision points on the above discussion, its the next question that's really important.
 You launch your computer 5 &#8211; 10 years from now.
 It boots up in almost nothing flat and you are going to go look for your new co-workers information in the address book.
 What does that application look like.
 Is that application a small leather bound black book whose pages wrinkle, age, and turn like the Moleskine notebook?
 Or is it a collection of pictures, maps, and text?
 Does your user interface at the top look like a symbolic representation of an item or does it look like the items it contains.

 It is my opinion that the world is about to see which of these user interface directions is more successful.
 Apple is clearly going towards the Notebook, while Microsoft with their Metro interface is heading towards the collection of pictures, maps, and text.

-What are your thoughts?
-Which do you prefer?